From recovery time to your post-surgery sex life, we’re debunking some of the common misconceptions.

 Fact: You’ll still be able to have sex and orgasms may feel even better.

 You might have heard that a hysterectomy will kill your sex drive.
+Many women actually find that sex after a hysterectomy is better, since the procedure can resolve issues like bleeding or pain that may have interfered with pleasure before.
 But a hysterectomy would only affect your sex hormones—estrogen and testosterone—if you also have surgery to take out your ovaries.

 That said, in most cases, you’ll want to wait at least six weeks after the procedure before having sex to give your body time to recover.
 But once your doctor gives you the all clear, you’re free to have intercourse again.

-“Whatever led us to do the hysterectomy was probably making you uncomfortable during sex,” says Forschner.
-“After surgery, you’ll be able to appreciate how much better sex can be.”
+“Whatever led us to do the hysterectomy was often making the patient uncomfortable during sex,” says Dr. Mushtaler.
+“After surgery, many patients report that they are able to appreciate how much better sex can be.”

 Fact: The recovery time varies, based on the type of hysterectomy.